mm-camelcase/todo-service/README.md

 ## Project Structure

-This project contains a basic CRUD API with an H2 in-memory database.
-It can be run locally using the Gradle wrapper (`./gradlew`) provided in the project.
+This project includes a basic CRUD API implemented using ``spring-boot-starter-data-jpa``, with an H2 in-memory database for local development.
+It can be executed locally using the Gradle wrapper (``./gradlew``) provided in the project.

 | ![Index Image](.artifacts/index.png) | ![Swagger Image](.artifacts/swagger.png) |